 Figure 7: Audio Capturing Unit Architecture

-Microphones may connect to an endpoint through a media input/output control unit that can select and control multiple audio sources.
+Microphones may connect through a media input/output control unit that can select and control multiple audio sources.
 Auxiliary audio streams from a PC or other devices also connect to endpoint through media input/output control unit.
-Audio signals from multiple microphones are selected by endpoint and coded as one single audio stream for transmission.
+Audio signals from multiple microphones may be combined into one single audio stream for transmission.

+{Editor’s note: Further contribution is required to discuss in more detail how the audio signals are combined and transmitted.}

 7.1.1.4 Audio Rendering Unit

-An audio rendering unit may comprise of multiple speakers in some spatial placement for rendering audio signals of the remote telepresence endpoint.
-There are no direct mappings between speakers, microphones and displays, but the spatial information of sound from the remote endpoint can be reproduced through the audio rendering unit.
+An audio rendering unit may comprise of multiple loud speakers in some spatial placement for rendering audio signals of the remote telepresence endpoint.
+There are no direct mappings between loud speakers, microphones and displays, but the spatial information of sound from the remote endpoint can be reproduced through the audio rendering unit.
 Both the sound and image positions of remote participants should coincide.

-Speakers should connect to endpoint through the media input/output control unit that can select and control audio output dynamically.
+Loud speakers should connect through the media input/output control unit that can select and control audio output dynamically.